AlCorreia/SUM2019/README.md

 - `-r` Number of runs.
 Default 1;

-- `g` The maximum height of the SPN.
+- `-g` The maximum height of the SPN.
 Defaul 1e6, effectively no height restriction;

-- `t` The threshold (p-value) below which variables are considered independent.
+- `-t` The threshold (p-value) below which variables are considered independent.
 Default 0.01;

 [1] Gens, Robert, and Domingos Pedro.
 "Learning the structure of sum-product networks."
 International conference on machine learning.
 2013.

+[2] Mauá, Denis Deratani, et al.
+"Robustifying sum-product networks."
+International Journal of Approximate Reasoning 101 (2018): 163-180.